murex/EventStormingJournal/_posts/2025-03-30-remote-event-storming-made-easy-a-step-by-step-success-guide.markdown

 There are two extra points of attention when running Event Storming remotely:

-- Ask participants to turn on their webcams.
+- **Ask participants to turn on their webcams**.
 Depending on the culture of your organization, you might need to insist!
 You can use something like that: “90% of Event Storming is about collaboration, and 60% of collaboration is non-verbal.
 So please turn on your webcams.
 Poor internet connection is a valid excuse, but it’s the only one!”
 - Do a last call to ensure that everybody’s technical setup is working (check the previous post for details)

 ### Events Generation